sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 Because this plugin handles multiple input fields, multiple nonce fields had to be created in order to prevent XSS from otherwise unauthorized users.
 In order to minimize overhead, each nonce type has been supplied an action.
 This way, the validation all falls under one function.
 Many more security techniques, some unprecedented in open source, have been implemented into this plugin.
-If you have any questions, before blindly implementing or circumvent security, feel free to contact me (the plugin author) on [Slack](https://wordpress.slack.com/messages/@cybr/).
+If you have any questions, before blindly implementing or circumventing security, feel free to contact me (the plugin author) on [Slack](https://wordpress.slack.com/messages/@cybr/).

-= For developers: Reluctance towards plugin modifications = This plugin should be compatible with any other plugin or theme (unless they cause PHP errors on their own).
+= For developers: Reluctance towards plugin modifications = This plugin should be compatible with any other plugin or theme, unless they cause PHP errors on their own.
 You are allowed to edit this plugin and use hooks on this plugin (as per GPLv3), but any external or internal modification can stop working on any update without prior notice.
 This is to enhance the plugin security, stability, and overall performance.
 Please note that most core functions, classes, methods, and files are shielded against both direct and indirect calls.